Scoofszlo/Tikorgzo/README.md

 ```console
 tikorgzo -l 7123456789109876543 7023456789109876544 "https://www.tiktok.com/@username/video/7123456789109876540"
 ```
+It is recommended to enclose video links with double quotation marks to handle special characters properly.

 ### Downloading multiple links from a `.txt` file

 Alternatively, you can also use a `.txt` file containing multiple video links and use it to download those.
 Ensure that each link are separated by newline.